 An Au Pair is essentially a cross between a live-in nanny and an exchange student.
 In most cases, you are provided a room in your host family’s home.
-Occasionally, you might be given your own off-site apartment or studio if the family does not have enough space in their house. *In Switzerland, you are entitled to your own room and you can not be forced to share a bedroom with anyone else (including the children).
+Occasionally, you might be given your off-site apartment or studio if the family does not have enough space in their house. *In Switzerland, you are entitled to your room and you can not be forced to share a bedroom with anyone else (including the children).

 In return for providing up to 30 hours of childcare per week, you receive free room and board.
 This means that breakfast, lunch, and dinner must be provided by the family in some way.
 This is also true on weekends and days off.
 I live in the canton Aargau, which requires host families to pay a food allowance for all meals that they don’t facilitate.
-Basically, you are given a small stipend as reimbursement for meals that you pay for with your own money.
+You are given a small stipend as reimbursement for meals that you pay for with your own money.
 This is the compensation I’m entitled to:

 - Breakfast: 3.50 CHF

 - Lunch: 10 CHF